-Don’t let the title fool you, this class is full of amazing techniques that I hadn’t seen anywhere and it gave me the confidence to start my Pet Portrait shop.
+Don’t let the title fool you, this class is full of amazing techniques that I hadn’t seen anywhere and it gave me the confidence to start offering Pet Portrait commissions.
 If I had to choose one Domestika class this would be it.
 Ana is incredibly generous with her teaching.
 Plus if you don’t draw, you will learn how to use a grid to achieve realistic images.
-Find it here.

 Watercolor Illustration with Japanese Influence

 I was looking forward to this class so much and even though I’m not focusing on creating work in this style, I wanted to learn some basic Sumi-e.
 Sumi-e paintings are incredibly elegant and fluid.
-Botanical and animal paintings in this technique have the prefect subtle and timeless quality so now I’m deep in practicing the five noble.
+Botanical and animal paintings in this technique have the prefect subtle and timeless quality so now I’m deep in practicing the five nobles.
 Find it here.

 My Own Work